Approved: June 21, 2011

 vascular dilation .
 Chronic

-the treatment of anal fissures/fistula.
-Rectiv, being the
+treatment of anal fissures/fistula.
+Rectiv, being the first

 1. Rectiv [package insert].
 ProStrakan, Inc., Bedminster, NJ;